 We publish details of the successful applicant’s band and their application date.
 This information can help you decide where you have the best chance of being rehoused and to consider other housing options available to you.

 If your circumstances change, you will need to tell the Housing Advice Team.
 This includes telling us about the following changes:

 - Any member of the family or any other person on the application who has left your household

 - A change of name

 - An addition to the family (we will need proof of residence and identity)

 - Any change in income or savings

-- Changes in status of accommodation (e.g. Notice to Quit)
+- Changes in status of accommodation (for example, you have received a notice to quit)